philleer/dependencies/README.md

 # dependencies

-* those are dependencies for compiling
+* those are dependencies for opencv 4.1.2 compiling on Ubuntu 18.04